The Best Diet

 We know that few to none of them are long term solutions, some are impossible to follow and some lack any sense, science or semblance to anything you could stick to for more than a few days.
 Sad but true.

-There’s even a new diet ratified by the CSIRO.
-I wonder what this is worth, considering the dwindling number of scientists still there after the brain-drain of the last few decades of zero-funding for anything that is not dairy or mining research.
+There’s even a new diet here in Australia which is ratified by the CSIRO but I wonder what this is worth, considering the dwindling number of scientists still there after the brain-drain of the last few decades of zero-funding for anything that is not dairy or mining research.
 This CSIRO-endorsed rubbish is meant to replace real food with synthetic supplements (meal replacements) which is like replacing a real life partner with a blow up doll and some chemical stimulants.
 It is as if the CSIRO knows nothing about micro-nutrients in food and they rubber stamp a program that assures us that all we need are carbs, protein, some fats and a bucket full of synthetic alphabet vitamins and purified dirt (inorganic minerals).
 As if.

 So let’s look at some of the causes of us gaining weight (in no particular order):